megatech-photos/e2ee-architecture/README.md

 ### Flows

-#### Primary device
+#### Primary Device (Registration)

-- Generate master key via `crypto.subtle.generateKey`
+1. Generate master key
-- Derive wrapping key via `crypto.subtle.deriveKey`
+2. Derive wrapping key from password using `crypto.subtle.deriveKey`
-- Encrypt master key using `crypto.subtle.encrypt`
+3. Encrypt master key using `crypto.subtle.encrypt`
+4. Upload:
+   - Encrypted master key
+   - Salt
+   - IV

-#### Secondary device
+#### Secondary Device (Login)

-- Download encrypted master key
+1. Download encrypted master key
-- Derive wrapping key again from password
+2. Derive wrapping key again from password
-- Decrypt master key locally
+3. Decrypt master key locally using `crypto.subtle.decrypt`

+If decryption fails, the password is incorrect.

 ---

-### Privacy properties
+### Security Properties

 - Only your password can derive the wrapping key
 - Only the wrapping key can decrypt the master key